 Starts Tuesday 15th September from 6-8pm online via ZOOM

 Starts Sunday 20th September from 2-4pm at Bellingen Showground

 If you are interested in working with your community to identify community driven solutions and build community resilience please complete the Participant Registration Form by clicking the green button below.

 If you have any questions, please contact Kathleen Hannah, Resilient Communities Project Coordinator, on Kathleen@ozgreen.org.au or (02) 5615 8108.

 Resilient Communities is based on OzGREEN's Living Communities program.

 Living Communities began in 2000 as a community education initiative of OzGREEN and Warringah Council to address stormwater pollution.
-Since then OzGREEN has worked in partnership with Sun Microsystems, AMP, AGSM, Allco, Dimension Data; Hurstville, Canterbury, Bankstown, Wollondilly Shire and Onkaparinga Councils; and trained over 200 community facilitators.
-Participants have wiped an average 35% off their ecological footprint and reduced their waste stream by 60%.
-More importantly participants report:
+Since then, OzGREEN has worked in partnership with organisations such as Sun Microsystems, AMP, AGSM, Allco, Dimension Data; Hurstville, Canterbury, Bankstown, Wollondilly Shire and Onkaparinga Councils; and trained over 200 community facilitators.